The platform

 Source-grounded

-Every value traces to an official public dataset and vintage.
+Every value traces to a named source product and vintage.

 Confidence-labeled